pschlo/rclone-backup/README.md

 # serve-rclone-mount

-TODO: mention --mountpoint in README.
+TODO: mention --mountpoint and exit codes in README.

 `rclone` can mount remote file locations on the local machine.
 This is very useful, because programs can then interact with the remote files just like with local files.
 However: